cupy/cupy/docs/source/install.rst

 .. note::

-    If you encounter any problem with CuPy from ``conda-forge``, please feel free to report to `cupy-feedstock
+    If you encounter any problem with CuPy installed from ``conda-forge``, please feel free to report to `cupy-feedstock
     <https://github.com/conda-forge/cupy-feedstock/issues>`_, and we will help investigate if it is just a packaging
     issue in ``conda-forge``'s recipe or a real issue in CuPy.

 .. note::

-    If you did not install CUDA Toolkit yourselves, the ``nvcc`` compiler might not be available.
-    The ``cudatoolkit`` package from ``conda-forge`` does not have ``nvcc`` included.
-If you would like to use a local CUDA installation, you need to make sure its version matches that of ``cudatoolkit`` to avoid surprises.
+    If you did not install CUDA Toolkit by yourself, the ``nvcc`` compiler might not be available, as the ``cudatoolkit`` package from ``conda-forge`` does not include the ``nvcc`` compiler toolchain.
+If you would like to use it from a local CUDA installation, you need to make sure the version of CUDA Toolkit matches that of ``cudatoolkit`` to avoid surprises.

 .. _install_cupy_from_source: